Maritime Archives and Library

 If you are researching maritime history or tracing your ancestors then we suggest you start by looking through our extensive online information sheets.
 These cover a wide range of maritime subjects as well as lots of information about the records we hold - and recommended alternative sources of information for records that are not in our collections.

 Every aspect of Liverpool's maritime history from the early 18th-century is covered in the Maritime Archives and Library.
 Whilst the emphasis is on Liverpool, the coverage is national and international.
+You can search our collections online to find out what records we hold, although not all of these documents are available to view online.

 We'd suggest that you check out the Start your search section where we'll explain what we can do to help.
 The Frequently Asked Questions section features examples of the service we provide.